Scuba Diving in Fiji Trip Report

 Beqa Lagoon in Fiji has become famous world-wide thanks to the thrilling shark dive it offers.
 Multiple bull sharks, tiger sharks, lemon sharks, silver tips, nurse sharks, grey reef sharks, white tip reef sharks and black tip reef sharks can all be seen on this amazing dive.

-The Waidroka Bay Surf and Dive Resort offers you the opportunity to participate in this thrilling dive.
+The Waidroka Bay Surf and Dive Resort offers you the opportunity to participate in this thrilling experience.
 When they invited me to stay and dive with them, I couldn't wait to jump on the next available flight!

 The other reason why I was so excited is because I am also a keen surfer.
-The idea of staying at a resort where it's possible to indulge in both surfing and diving at the same time sounded right up my street!
+The idea of staying at a resort where it's possible to indulge in both surfing and scuba diving at the same time sounded right up my street!

 The Diving at Viti Levu